 It also gives physicians and medical students the option to restrict unwanted correspondence or opt out of having their information routinely licensed.
 Physicians may place a request to add a Do Not Contact (DOC) or Do Not Release (DOC) restriction to their AMA Physician Masterfile record.

 To submit the "Do Not Contact" form via mail or fax, print the form and mail or fax it.
 You can also set up the "No Contact" restriction by calling AMA at (800) 621-8335.

 In 2006, the privacy notice was enhanced to include information on the AMA's Physician Data Restriction Program.
 The program empowers physicians by allowing them to restrict pharmaceutical sales representatives from accessing their prescribing data.

-The AMA also developed a set of Best Practices Guidelines for the Use of Prescribing Data by Industry.
+The AMA also developed a set of Best Practices Guidelines (PDF) for the Use of Prescribing Data by Industry.
 These guidelines reinforce the responsible use of data for the pharmaceutical industry.

 Since not everyone may know about the Physician Data Restriction Program, use the referral form to let friends and colleagues know about the program.

 Physician lists are directly available from a few of the AMA Database Licensees (PDF).